gitipasand/install-Oracle-PHP-extension-on-MAC-M1/README.md

 ```
 Then do test the setup by running `php -v`.

-if you don`t have erro you must see "oci8" by runnig `php -v`
+if you dont have any errors you must see "oci8" by runnig `php -v`

 Restart your HTTP Server and test.